agentscope-ai/agentscope-runtime/cookbook/en/a2a_registry.md

 1. **Agent Card publishing**: Publish the agent's metadata (name, version, skills, etc.) to the registry, enabling other agents to discover and understand the agent's capabilities.

-2. **Endpoint registration**: Register the agent's service endpoint information (host, port, path), including deployment configuration and transport protocol configuration, enabling other agents to connect to the service.
+2. **Endpoint registration**: Register the agent's service endpoint information (host, port, path), including transport protocol configuration, enabling other agents to connect to the service.

 3. **Asynchronous background execution**: The registration process executes asynchronously in the background and does not block application startup.
 If a Registry registration fails, the Runtime logs a warning but does not affect the normal startup of the agent service.